Srujyama/srujyama/README.md

 > _"How do we build smarter systems that understand the world?"_

-- Research at CHAI, CHOP, Princeton, Cornell, and UD
+- Research at Berkeley, CHOP, Princeton, Cornell, and UD
 - Exploring how we can model complex and often stochastic biological patterns
 - Exploring quantitative trading, data structures for finance, and model-driven markets